jjoshc714/Getting-and-Cleaning-Data-Coursera-Assignment/README.md

 *"The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain."*

 ### Goals:
 1. Use the training and testing sets of the data to form a single clean dataset which is labeled appropriately and informatively for the "activity" column as well as the other variable names.
+This data should be subsetted to only include the subject, activity, mean measurement, and standard deviation measurement variables.

 2. Create a tidy dataset which contains the average values for all variables for every subject and activity.
 This will be saved as a txt file: "tidydata.txt"